by Casey | Nov 14, 2019 | Blog, Daily Show Prep

 The Environmental Protection Agency suggested Tuesday that a New York Times’ report fleshing out the agency’s move to make the regulatory process more transparent contained gross inaccuracies.

-EPA’s statement starts with an explanation of how the so-called Strengthening Transparency in Regulatory Science rule will impact the agency’s ability to craft regulations.
+EPA’s statement starts with an explanation of how the so-called Strengthening Transparency in Regulatory rule will impact the agency’s ability to craft regulations.
 The proposal seeks to make the data and scientific studies that are pivotal to regulatory action available for review.

 On Nov.
 8, the EPA delivered to the Office of Management and Budget a draft supplemental federal register notice (FRN) to clarify vague elements of the original 2018 proposal, according to the agency’s statement.
 The agency intends on filing a final rule in 2020.